Scholarships, Fellowships and Awards

 The CyberCorps® Scholarship for Service Program (SFS)

 Incoming students who are U.S. citizens or permanent residents studying information security may be eligible to participate in the CyberCorps® Scholarship for Service (SFS) program, which provides full financial assistance to a few highly qualified applicants each year who express an interest, are enrolled in the INI’s M.S. in Information Security (MSIS) program, and who satisfy all the requirements.
-Students can indicate an interest in being considered for funding on their admissions application and will be notified if eligible.
-All eligible students admitted to the INI will be contacted directly, via email, with SFS application information, deadlines and instructions.
+Students can indicate an interest in being considered for funding on their admissions application.
+Students should also complete the request for funding form, selecting SFS as an option, and complete an essay highlighting their interest and why they should be considered for the program.
+If they have been admitted to the MSIS program and completed the requirements, candidates will be contacted directly with further information, deadlines, and instructions on the final steps of the application process.
 Learn more

 Cyber Scholarship Program (CySP) – DoD Cyber Exchange